Former Venezuelan oil minister is arrested in connection with corruption probe, authorities say

 Venezuela’s government says the country’s former oil minister has been arrested on allegations of corruption

-CARACAS, Venezuela -- Venezuela’s once powerful oil minister, who resigned unexpectedly last year as prosecutors probed corruption and other wrongdoing at the highest levels of the state-run crude industry, has been arrested in connection with an alleged scheme that siphoned hundreds of millions of dollars from state coffers, the government announced Tuesday.
+CARACAS, Venezuela -- Venezuela’s once-powerful oil minister, who resigned unexpectedly last year during a corruption probe at the top ranks of the state-run crude industry, has been arrested, the government said Tuesday.
+The former oil czar is being investigated over an alleged scheme through which hundreds of millions of dollars in oil proceeds seemingly disappeared.

-The Ministry of Communications released images of Tareck El Aissami being handcuffed and walking down a hallway flanked by officers.
-Attorney General Tarek William Saab told reporters that El Aissami will make his first court appearance Tuesday on charges that include treason, money laundering and criminal association.
+The Ministry of Communications released images of Tareck El Aissami being handcuffed and walking down a hallway, flanked by officers.
+Attorney General Tarek William Saab told reporters that El Aissami will make his first court appearance on Tuesday on charges that include treason, money laundering and criminal association.

 Saab did not say when El Aissami was arrested.